Ayabara1013/greenbottles-hacking-quips/README.md

 ## Features

 - **20 Programming-Related Quips**: Displays random error messages when hacking attempts fail
-- **GM Adjudication Controls**: Adds interactive buttons for GMs to determine success/failure on skill checks without pre-set DCs
+- **GM Controls**: Adds interactive buttons for GMs to determine success/failure on skill checks without pre-set DCs
 - **Automatic Detection**: Triggers on Computers skill checks or any check with "hacking" in the description
 - **Player Feedback**: Failed attempts show humorous messages to keep the mood light